google/mathsteps/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to *TODO: email*
+Please report unacceptable behavior to mathsteps@socratic.org

 ### overview of how (and why) we built mathsteps